TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 11/Job 11.18.md

 ---

-And thou shalt be secure, because there is hope; Yea, thou shalt search [about thee], and shalt take thy rest in safety.
+You shall be secure, because there is hope.
+Yes, you shall search, and shall take your rest in safety.